pyca/cryptography/docs/security.rst

 Approximately one week before full public disclosure, we will send advance notification of the issue to a list of people and organizations, primarily composed of operating-system vendors and other distributors of ``cryptography``.
-This notification will consist of an email message,
+This notification will consist of an email message
+containing:

 * A full description of the issue and the affected versions of ``cryptography``.